Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-\begin{rem} Let $G$ be a topological group, and $\tilde E$ a universal bundle for $G$ with base space $\tilde B$.
-If then $E$ is a pointed $G$-bundle over a CW-complex $X$ pointed in a vertex, there exists a classifying map $t:X\to\tilde B$ such that $t^\star\tilde E\cong E$.
-In fact, $t$ determines further data, because the following data are equivalent. \begin{enumerate} \item a pointed map $t:X\to\tilde B$ together with a pointed equivalence of $G$-bundle over $X$
+\begin{rem} Let $G$ be a topological group, and $\tilde E$ a pointed universal bundle for $G$ over the pointed space $\tilde B$, and $E$ a pointed $G$-bundle over a CW-complex $X$ pointed in a vertex.
+By a pointed variant of Theorem \ref{classificationGbundles} that takes into account the base point (and can be found in \cite{rovellitesi}), there exists a pointed classifying map $t\colon X\to\tilde B$ that induces a pointed equivalence $t^*\tilde E\cong_* E$.
+Such a map $t$ is unique up to based homotopy.
+The map $t$ determines further data.
+More precisely, the following data are equivalent. \begin{enumerate} \item A pointed map $t\colon X\to\tilde B$ together with an equivalence $t^*\tilde E\cong E$; \item A pointed $G$-equivariant map $T\colon E\to\tilde E$; \item A pullback diagram of pointed spaces